lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 For each file, we get a list of errors.

 -   The first column tells us the line number and the column of the error
--   The second conlumn is the severity of the error
+-   The second column is the severity of the error
 -   The third column describes the error itself
 -   The fourth column is the *internal name* of the error